Led Zeppelin IV: Side one

 "Black Dog" was named after a dog that hung around Headley Grange during recording.
 The riff was written by Page and Jones, while the a cappella section was influenced by Fleetwood Mac's "Oh Well".
-Vocalist Robert Plant wrote the lyrics, and later sang portions of the song during solo concerts.
+Singer Robert Plant wrote the lyrics, and later sang portions of the song during solo concerts.
 The guitar solos on the outro were recorded directly into the desk, without using an amplifier.

 "Rock and Roll" was a collaboration with Stewart that came out of a jam early in the recording sessions at Headley Grange.
-Drummer John Bonham wrote the introduction, which came from jamming around the intro to Little Richard's "Keep A-Knockin'".
-The track became a live favourite in concert, being performed as the opening number or an encore.
+Drummer John Bonham created the introduction, which came from jamming around the intro to Little Richard's "Keep A-Knockin'".
+The track became a live favourite in concert and was performed as the opening number or as an encore.
 It was released as a promotional single in the US, with stereo and mono mixes on either side of the disc.